dair-iitd/asap-uct/README.md

 though some modifications are also made to policy.h to adapt to changes in abstractions.

 ........................................................................................................
 The base code is adapted from MDP Engine of Blai Bonet (http://code.google.com/p/mdp-engine/) .
-We thank them for it